samayun/pengo-mango/README.md

 ## Pengo Mango

-This is a CLI tool for nodejs boilerplates , initialized with penguin.js boilerplate
+Penguin for Mango people (Pengo Mango) is a CLI tool for generating boilerplates

 ```bash
     npm install -g pengo-mango             | (For Windows)